Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 TLS and SSL assume that a connection-oriented transport, typically TCP, is in use.
 The protocol allows client and server applications to detect the following security risks:

 The TLS and SSL protocols can be divided into two layers.
 The first layer consists of the application protocol and the three handshaking protocols: the handshake protocol, the change cipher spec protocol, and the alert protocol.
 The second layer is the record protocol.
 The following image illustrates the various layers and their elements.

 TLS and SSL protocol layers

 The Schannel SSP implements the TLS and SSL protocols without modification.
 The SSL protocol is proprietary, but the Internet Engineering Task Force produces the public TLS specifications.
+For information about which TLS or SSL version is supported in Windows versions, see Protocols in TLS/SSL (Schannel SSP).
 The following table lists the specifications for each TLS version.
 Each specification contains information about: